-Models have already been proposed to study Salmonella spread within industrial hen house [1, 10, 16, 17, 18, 22, 23].
+Models have already been proposed to study Salmonella spread within industrial hen house [1, 10, 16, 17, 18, 21, 22].
 But from the best of our knowledge, no model considered the null controllability of this food-borne illness.
-A biological system is said to be null controllable at time T if there exists a control such that the solution of system is null at time T. In the particular case of salmonellosis model, a solution of system is the density of infected hens and the density of bacteria; a control within hen house might be an antibacterial cleaning products or ventilation system or other control type.
-More precisely, let $N, M \in \mathbb{N} \setminus \{0\}$ and Ω be a bounded open subset of \mathbb{R}^N with boundary Γ of class C^2 .
-Let ω be an open non empty subset of Ω .
-For a time T > 0, we set $Q = \Omega \times (0, T), \omega_T = \omega \times (0, T)$ and $\Sigma = \Gamma \times (0, T)$.
-We consider the following system modeling the salmonella spread within industrial hen house:
+A biological system is said to be null controllable at time T if there exists a control such that the solution of system is null at time T. In the particular case of salmonellosis model, a solution of system represents both density of infected hens and the density of bacteria; a control within hen house might be an antibacterial cleaning products to eliminate the bacteria in environment or the management of ventilation system to limit the dispersal of bacteria in environment or other control type.

+In what follows, we consider the following system modeling the salmonella spread within industrial hen house: